UK prime minister calls press conference amid U-turn calls

 Analysts suggest the most likely change in her program would be to abandon a promise to halt her predecessor’s plan to increase corporation tax from 19% to 25%.
 That would reduce the bill for her program by about 18 billion pounds a year.

+James Athey, the investment director at abrdn, said that it now seemed certain that the government “is about to U-turn on its decision not to U-turn on its profligate tax-cutting policies.''
+The rumors are calming markets, he said.

+“The risk now is that investors have forgotten that there are significantly more problems than just an ill-advised and ill-timed fiscal easing to deal with,'' he said.
+“Inflation is at multi-decade highs, government borrowing is huge as is the current account deficit.
+The housing market is likely to suffer a hammer blow from the jump in mortgage rates and the war in Ukraine rumbles on.
+We may well be through the worst of the volatility but I fear that the U.K. is nowhere near out of the woods.”

-Kwarteng’s return to London comes amid reports that senior Conservatives are plotting to replace Truss with a joint ticket of Rishi Sunak and Penny Mordaunt, her two closest rivals in last summer’s contest for leadership of the party.
+Kwarteng’s return to London comes as Conservative lawmakers agonize over whether to try to oust their second leader this year.
+Truss was elected last month to replace Boris Johnson, who was forced out in July.
+Some reports suggest senior Conservatives are plotting to replace Truss with a joint ticket of Rishi Sunak and Penny Mordaunt, her two closest rivals in the summer contest for leadership of the party, though it’s unclear how that could be achieved.